Parity of esteem

-Parity of esteem for mental health is an issue for many healthcare systems because of the pervasive stigma of mental illness.
+In many healthcare systems, parity of esteem is unrealized because of the pervasive stigma of mental illness.
 People with diagnosed mental illness die on average around 20 years earlier than those without such a diagnosis, some because of suicide, but mostly because of poorly treated physical illness.
 Mental illness has been assessed as constituting around a quarter of the disease burden in developed countries.
 There is much bigger treatment gap for mental illness than for physical illness.

 In the USA legislation was enacted in 2006 which attempted to achieve equality in health insurance coverage between surgical treatment and mental health treatments.